LZeroAnalytics/thornode/docs/concepts/asset-notation.md

 - Layer 1 (L1) chains are always denoted as `CHAIN.ASSET`, e.g. BTC.BTC.
 - As two tokens can live on different blockchains, the chain can be used to distinguish them.
 Example: USDC is on the Ethereum Chain and Avalanche Chain and is denoted as `ETH.USDC` and `AVAX.USDC` respectively; note the contract address (ticker) was removed for simplicity.
 - Tickers are added to denote assets and are required in the full name.
 For EVM based Chains, the ticker is the ERC20 Contract address, e.g. `ETH.USDC-0XA0B86991C6218B36C1D19D4A2E9EB0CE3606EB48`.
 This ensures the asset is specific to the contract address.
 The [pools list](https://midgard.ninerealms.com/v2/pools)shows assets using the full notation.
-- IDs are required for the Binance Beacon chain as BNB.RUNE is not sufficient to distinguish between Mainnet and Testnet assets.
-For example, `BNB.RUNE-B1A` denoted Mainnet RUNE and `BNB.RUNE-67C` denoted Testnet RUNE.

 ```admonish danger
 THOR.RUNE is the only RUNE asset in use.
 All other RUNE assets on other chains are no longer in use and have no value within THORChain.